 - “Your student loans may qualify for complete discharge.
 Enrollments are first come, first served.”

 - “Student alerts: Your student loan is flagged for forgiveness pending verification.
 Call now!”

 Communications using this type of aggressive advertising to lure borrowers are NOT coming from the U.S. Department of Education (ED) or its partners.

-Federal Student Aid is offering two online events in November to learn more about avoiding loan scams:
+Federal Student Aid offered two online events in November to learn more about avoiding loan scams:

 Here’s what you should know: there’s nothing a student loan debt relief company can do for you that you can’t do yourself for free.
 At no cost, ED and our federal loan servicers can help you